subspace/subnomicon/docs/consensus/consensus/plotting.md

     - Plotting
 ---
 Plotting is the process of creating and maintaining plots on a disk.
 The Plotting protocol used in *Dilithium* is based on two core ideas: erasure coding and memory-bandwidth-bound encoding.
-Erasure coding helps to protect the data against loss in the event of any failures and network partitions.
+Erasure coding helps protect the data against loss in the event of failures and network partitions.
 Memory-bandwidth-bound encoding is a more ecological and economical alternative to proofs-of-work while providing provable time/memory trade-offs and security guarantees.
 Combining these two ideas allows us to create unique and provable replicas for each farmer that are difficult to fake with computation or to compress.
-This scheme also makes auditing and verifying the plots easier, ensuring the history data is recoverable.
+This scheme also makes scanning and verifying the plots easier, ensuring the history data is recoverable.

 During this phase, the pieces are gathered and organized into a plot of several sectors.
 Each sector contains an encoded replica of a uniformly random sample of pieces across all archived history.
 This sampling ensures that the data is distributed among the farmers proportionally to their pledged disk space and replicated evenly.